Search

 As AI continues to evolve, linguistics remains essential for ensuring models not only process language but also grasp the deeper context, intent, and nuances behind it.
 This requires more than just advanced technology—it demands expert human guidance.

 At Innodata, we leverage over 35 years of data expertise alongside linguistic experts to provide comprehensive solutions that enhance AI model performance across languages, domains, and modalities.
-Supporting over 85 languages and specializing in fields like healthcare, finance, law, and STEM, our expert linguists ensure your AI initiatives are culturally attuned, unbiased, multilingual, and capable of handling complex language tasks such as summarization, Q&A, and entity extraction.
+Supporting over 85 languages and dialects and specializing in fields like healthcare, finance, law, and STEM, our expert linguists ensure your AI initiatives are culturally attuned, unbiased, multilingual, and capable of handling complex language tasks such as summarization, Q&A, and entity extraction.

 Whether fine-tuning models or expanding capabilities, Innodata offers the trusted partnership, speed, and quality needed to power your AI initiatives.
 Connect with an Innodata expert to learn more.